 For more information, see geom in the Search Reference.

 You will need search coordinates data, a transforming search, and a geospatial lookup to build a choropleth map or other geographic visualization.
 The following steps show you how to create a choropleth map search.
 Optionally, you can use the steps to generate other visualizations for geographic data.

 Make sure that you have the correct data and components for building a geographic visualization.
-See Data and component requirements.
+See Components for building geographic visualizations.

 Run each portion of the search as you build it to ensure that it is working correctly.
 Depending on the visualization you are creating and the components that you have, some steps are optional.